-Netanyahu's main election rival, Gantz, says it appears prime minister lost
+Israel's Netanyahu teetering in close election race: polls

 “This election affects many things in our life,” said Mohamad Abdul Hay Hasaneen, a janitor in the city of Khan Younis.
 “There might be limited escalations after the election, but I don’t think this would result in a full war.”

-Reporting by Jeffrey Heller, Dan Williams and Maayan Lubell and Stephen Farrell in Jerusalem and Akram El-Satarri in Gaza ; Editing by Mark Heinrich and Peter Cooney; jeffrey.heller@thomsonreuters.com; +97226322202
+Reporting by Jeffrey Heller, Dan Williams, Maayan Lubell and Stephen Farrell in Jerusalem and Akram El-Satarri in Gaza; Editing by Mark Heinrich, Peter Cooney & Simon Cameron-Moore; jeffrey.heller@thomsonreuters.com; +97226322202